fbpx

 Can you install a conservatory on a new build property?

-You can add a conservatory without obtaining building regulations approval on a new build property if you meet certain conditions, including demonstrating that it will not generate unwanted solar gains in the summer.
+You can add a conservatory without obtaining building regulations approval on a new build property if you meet certain conditions and conservatory rules, including demonstrating that it will not generate unwanted solar gains in the summer.
 This could be achieved by installing energy-efficient solar control glazing and ventilation systems such as roof vents and plenty of windows and doors.

 For more information, see the guidelines provided on Planning Portal.